 There are a number of risks associated with entering into these contracts, which can be divided into product risks, issuer risks, and risks when entering or settling the derivatives.
-Set out below are what we believe to be the significant risks associated with entering into our contracts.
+Set out on the following table are what we believe to be the significant risks associated with entering into our contracts.